momoiorg-repository/dual_scorpion/README.md

 added 2 DoF to the arm
 created clavicle rod, spine and base

-dual_scorpion (code-name `dual_scropion` in the CLI) extends the original SO-101 arm into a 7-DOF + gripper bimanual platform.
+dual_scorpion (CLI type `dual_scorpion`) extends the original SO-101 arm into a 7-DOF + gripper bimanual platform.
 The repository bundles printable parts, servo bring-up utilities, Hugging Face dataset hooks, and scripts for teleoperation, logging, and replay.

 ## Contents
 - [Highlights](#highlights)